DangSage/ZorbGame/README.md

 # Zorb Game Project - Applying C++ Principles

+## Guidelines for JSON file (appearances.json)
+The appearances.json file is the main way that the game initializes Zorb appearances, or the way Zorbs look.
+You can simply copy and paste to add more Zorbs of your own design, but they MUST be 5x7 characters- otherwise the game WILL throw an exception.

 ## Overview
 The Zorb Game Project is a personal endeavor aimed at applying fundamental principles of C++ programming to develop a text-based terminal game.
 This will incorporate key concepts in object-oriented programming (OOP) including classes, functions, and modular code organization.